Webhook Configuration

 Each condition has a field, operator (equals, contains, starts with, etc.), and value.
 Multiple conditions are combined with AND logic - all must match for the webhook to fire.

-Example: To only fire webhooks for Facebook traffic with conversions over $50, add two conditions: "utm_source equals facebook" AND "revenue greater than 50".
+Example: To only fire webhooks for Facebook traffic with conversions over $50, add two conditions: "From Facebook Ads equals True" AND "revenue is at least 50".

 Per-Condition Attribution